buzz-lang/Buzz/doc/api.md

 ## Boolean Operators
 Buzz has three basic boolean operators to allow the combination of conditional statements.
 These operators are the standard `and`, `or` and `not` operators, which follow regular truth tables and operator precedence.

-Because there is no explicit boolean type (unlike in Python for example, which has True and False as possible boolean values), we remind the reader that in Buzz, 0 and `nil` both evaluate as fasly values (represented by 0), while any other numeric value evaluates as truthy (represented by 1).
+Because there is no explicit boolean type (unlike in Python for example, which has True and False as possible boolean values), we remind the reader that in Buzz, 0 and `nil` both evaluate as falsy values (represented by 0), while any other numeric value evaluates as truthy (represented by 1).

 ```ruby
 log(not 1)    # 0